Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The paper examines the issue of modulating the temporal effects of
+issue of modulating the temporal effects of decisions declaring the

-decisions declaring the unconstitutionality of laws in the perspective of
+unconstitutionality of laws in the perspective of balancing the reasons of the

-iurisdictio" of the Constitutional Courts and the "permanent, very
+Courts and the "permanent, very strong, democratic reasons of the

-out the reasons that should lead to overcoming the resistance to the
+legislatio".
+The contribution also sets out the reasons that should lead

-recognition of the power of modulation in question.
+to overcoming the resistance to the recognition of the power of modulation in

 LOREDANA MURA